Fawers/anime-list/README.md

 There are some titles on [AnimeCalendar][AniCal] that are misspelled, e.g., Nanatsu no Taizai.
 If you look for Nanatsu no Taizai, you'll find Nanatsu no Taiza instead.
 That means, searching for 'Nanatsu no Taizai' won't show any results.

 ### How can I tell title from query?
 As said earlier, the syntax is very basic.
 All you have to do is separate a title from a query using a right arrow: `->`.
 So, `Nanatsu no Taizai -> nanatsu no taiza` will search for `nanatsu no  taiza` and show `Nanatsu no Taizai` when found.
 Leading and trailing spaces are stripped, which means `title->query` will be treated just like
 `  title         ->      query` would be.

 ### May I omit queries?
 Yes.
 If the query is the exact same thing as the title, then you can omit the query and the title will be used as the query as well, which means that `Isuca -> Isuca` is essentially the same thing as just `Isuca`.

+### Can I output the date in a different format?
+Yes!
+You can manipulate how the date is going to be output by changing the `date_format` setting in the `settings` file.
+**Examples**:
+* Output date in `YYYY-MM-DD` format: `%Y-%m-%d`
+* Output date in 'MM/DD/YY' format: `%m/%d/%y`

+For a quick reference, visit [strftime][strftime].

 ***